Where Poppies Blow: a moving exhibition at Wordsworth House

 It will then be closed for a week for rehanging.
 A second set of exhibits will be on show from Monday 16 July to Sunday 28 October, among them Thomas’s war diary, its pages bearing an eerie arc of creases created by the shell blast that killed him.
 Entry is free with admission to the house and garden.

-In the meantime, discover how the extraordinary Great Gift created England’s highest war memorial to the fallen of 1914-18 – and how you can get involved in the commemoration celebrations.
+Discover how the extraordinary Great Gift created England’s highest war memorial to the fallen of 1914-18 – and how you can get involved in the commemoration celebrations.